Can't import AVI files to Adobe Premiere Pro due to Codec Missing? 2 Solutions.

 Step 1.
-Download and launch EaseFab Video Converter on Windows PC or Mac.
+Download, install and launch EaseFab Video Converter for Mac.
 Click Add Video to import your AVI video.
 Dragging and droppping works too.
 (Note: batch conversion is supported, so you can several mov videos to the program to convert at a time.)

 Step 3.
 Hit Convert and it will begin fast video decoding, conversion and processing your AVI video at one go.

 After the conversion is complete, get the resulted files via clicking the Open button and then you can import the result files to Adobe Premiere Pro CC 2020 or lower version without any trouble.